brooksca3/wiki_collection/README.md

 To replicate the data collection process, follow these steps for each category.

+#### Wikipedia Articles

+To replicate the Wikipedia article collection, navigate to `scraping/wikipedia/` and run `python3 run_wiki_scrape.py`.
+This script will download the text of the 1000 most recently edited articles on Wikipedia and save it to a file called `scraped_wiki_articles.json`.
+Please note that this process can take up to 1 hour to complete.

 #### UN Press Releases

 To replicate the UN press release collection, navigate to `scraping/un_articles/` and run `python3 run_un_scrape.py`.
 This script will download all available UN press releases to a directory called `press_releases`.
 Please note that this process can take up to 2 hours to complete.